-(1) A bundled contract is a contract that is entered into to meet requirements that are consolidated.

-(2) Bundling is consolidation of two or more requirements for supplies or services, previously provided or performed under separate smaller contracts, into a SIR for a single contract that renders a contract likely to be unsuitable for award to a small business concern (including socially and economically disadvantaged (8(a)), small disadvantaged, and women-owned businesses) due to:

-(a) The diversity, size, or specialized nature of the elements of the performance specified;

-(b) The aggregate dollar value of the anticipated award;

-(c) The geographical dispersion of the contract performance sites; or b.
+- (1) A bundled contract is a contract that is entered into to meet requirements that are consolidated. - (2) Bundling is consolidation of two or more requirements for supplies or services, previously provided or performed under separate smaller contracts, into a SIR for a single contract that renders a contract likely to be unsuitable for award to a small business concern (including socially and economically disadvantaged (8(a)), small disadvantaged, and women-owned businesses) due to: - (a) The diversity, size, or specialized nature of the elements of the performance specified; - (b) The aggregate dollar value of the anticipated award; - (c) The geographical dispersion of the contract performance sites; or - (d) Any combination of the factors described in paragraphs (2)(i), (ii), and (iii) of this definition. - (3) Measurably Substantial Benefits are the dollar amount of benefits accruing from the bundling of requirements.
+These benefits can be in many forms to include cost savings, price reduction, quality efficiency, enhance performance, result in better terms and conditions, reduce acquisition cycle times and any other benefits - b.
 This section is not applicable to contracts whose total estimated bundled value (including all options) is less than \$10 Million.

-(d) Any combination of the factors described in paragraphs (2)(i), (ii), and (iii) of this definition.

-(3) Measurably Substantial Benefits are the dollar amount of benefits accruing from the bundling of requirements.
-These benefits can be in many forms to include cost savings, price reduction, quality efficiency, enhance performance, result in better terms and conditions, reduce acquisition cycle times and any other benefits c.
+- c.
 Bundling of contractual requirements is discouraged unless it is necessary and justified.
 Bundling is necessary and justified if there are substantial benefits which are measurable and quantifiable.
-The service team shall document the measurably substantial benefits to the Government .
-Benefits shall be equivalent to 10% if the total anticipated contract value is \$94 million or less; or 5% if the contract value exceeds \$94 million.

-d.
-To ensure that prime contract opportunities are provided to small businesses, the following alternatives shall be considered prior to bundling:

-(1) Breaking up the procurement into smaller discrete procurements to render them suitable for small business set asides;

-(a) Breaking out discrete components, where practicable, to be set aside for small business; or e.
-If a service team determines that contract bundling is to be used, the service team shall so inform the administrator and include written justification in the file (a part of the acquisition strategy plan, separate memo, etc.) outlining the need for bundling and documenting the impact on attaining the FAA socioeconomic goals.
+The service team must document the measurably substantial benefits to the Government.
+Benefits must be equivalent to 10% if the total anticipated contract value is \$94 million or less; or 5% if the contract value exceeds \$94 million. - d.
+To ensure that prime contract opportunities are provided to small businesses, the following alternatives must be considered prior to bundling: - (1) Breaking up the procurement into smaller discrete procurements to render them suitable for small business set asides; - (a) Breaking out discrete components, where practicable, to be set aside for small business; or - (b) When issuing multiple awards against a single solicitation, reserving one or more awards for small businesses. - e.
+If a service team determines that contract bundling is to be used, the service team must inform the administrator and include written justification in the file (a part of the acquisition strategy plan, separate memo, etc.) outlining the need for bundling and documenting the impact on attaining the FAA socioeconomic goals.
 Additionally, if bundling would result in any adverse impact to achievement of the agency's socio-economic goals, the SIR for the bundled procurement must be approved by the FAA Acquisition Executive (FAE).